nafeu/nafeu.github.io/_posts/2018-10-19-realtime-presentation-slides-with-socketio-express-nodejs-and-javascript.md

   </script>
 ```

 This adds a handle for a new event type we create called `update slide`.
-We want to have an `alert` pop up on screen anytime we recieve an `update slide` event from our socket connection.
+We want to have an `alert` pop up on screen anytime we receive an `update slide` event from our socket connection.

 Now that we have that ready, let's figure out how we can actually fire that event within our server.